 - Pour batter into the greased cake tin.
 Tap the pan on your counter a couple times to get the batter flattened, then put the cake into the oven for 30-35 minutes.

-- A toothpick inserted into the centre of the cake should come out clean when the cake is done.
+- A toothpick inserted into the center of the cake should come out clean when the cake is done.

 - Allow the cake to cool in the pan for 5 minutes before carefully running a knife around the edge of the cake pan to loosen the cake from the edges.
 Carefully turn the cake out onto a cooling rack and allow to cool completely before frosting it.

-- After the cake goes into your oven, prepare the frosting since it needs to set in the fridge before using.
+- After placing the cake into your oven, start preparing frosting.
+It needs to set in your fridge before using.

-- Begin by melting ¼ C vegan butter or margarine in a medium sized bowl then sift in ¾ C icing sugar and 2 tbsp cocoa powder.
+- Begin by melting vegan butter or margarine in a medium sized bowl then sift in icing sugar and cocoa powder.¾ cup icing sugar, ¼ cup vegan butter, 2 tablespoon cocoa powder

-- Next, stir in ½ tbsp orange zest (extra from making the cake or use a 4th orange), 1 tbsp orange juice and ¼ tsp vanilla extract.
-Stir until the mixture looks smooth.
+- Next, stir in orange zest (extra from making the cake or use a 4th orange), orange juice and vanilla extract.
+Stir until the mixture looks smooth.½ tablespoon orange zest, 1 tablespoon orange juice, ¼ teaspoon vanilla extract

 - Cover the bowl with plastic wrap or transfer to a container with an airtight lid.
 Allow frosting to chill in the fridge for at least 30 minutes or until the cake is completely cool (frosting will harden as the butter chills).